khanonjs/khanon.js-website/public/docs/3-defining-the-camera.md

 Use the [switchCamera](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#switchCamera) scene method or the [switchCamera](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#switchCamera) scene state method to switch of camera.

-# Setup of the state
+# Setup of the camera

 In case you need to apply a setup to the camera, it is possible through the generic `S` of [CameraInterface](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html).